 - 1. Parents must submit an educational trip request form two days prior to the day(s) of absence.
 A form is provided by the school for completion by the parent. - 2.
 Student participants must be under the direction and supervision of the parents or an approved adult. - 3.
 Parents must supply an itinerary or list of places of educational value to be visited. - 4.
-Upon returning to school, each student with 2 or more days of absence is required to submit a two-page report describing the educational value to the principal.
-Failure to submit results can result in unexcused absences and discipline.
-Absence for the purpose of attending the farm show with 4-H, Scouts or National History Day is not required to complete a report. - 5.
-Assignments and reports are to be handed in the first day the student returns to school. - 6.
+Assignments are to be handed in on the first day the student returns to school. - 5.
 Approved educational trips will be limited to five school days.